dvargas1/Inception/README.md

 ### Service of your choice

 For this project, I decided to include two additional services.
 I created a specific monitoring network where Grafana is responsible for visualizing the data served by Prometheus and Cadvisor.
 Additionally, I paid a small tribute to the website that has taught me so much about Docker and has an incredible community - Linuxtips.com.
-I deployed an application called "Giropops Senhas," which was entirely created during a live session by Jeferson with active participation from the community in the repository "giropops senhas."
+I deployed an application called "Giropops Senhas," which was entirely created during a live session by Jeferson.

 ## Inception Diagram